Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 submitty_student_auto_feed.php

-is not intended to be executable.- The following sets owner only permissions of “Read/Write/Execute” to
+are intended to be executable.
+The other files are not.- The following sets owner only permissions of “Read/Write/Execute” to

 submitty_student_auto_feed.php